NiekPas/doccer/README.md

 - [ ] Other import formats
 - [ ] Other export formats

-There is no official roadmap as of yet.
+There is no official roadmap as of yet (and there probably never will be).

 ## Installation